Skip to main content

 Find Out How to Use Genow and Prompt Optimally

 Different features within Genow are designed for specific tasks.
 Understanding how to interact with each one will help you get the best results.
+Comparison between the Use Case Hub and the Chat function and how this affects prompting.

 The Use Case Hub is optimized for finding answers and information within your company’s dedicated knowledge base in a use case.
 Generally you can follow a guideline to use the Use Case Hub optimally: